gilnam74/vex-sneppet/Pipeline-tutorials.md

 ## The first Eve project
+The information below is out of date since Eve was restructured in July 2020.

 Here we will step by step create an example project to understand the basics of Eve workflow.
 [![](https://live.staticflickr.com/65535/48087767582_928942e9c1_o.jpg)](https://live.staticflickr.com/65535/48087767582_928942e9c1_o.jpg)